Colors

 Navy suggests excellence, intelligence, integrity, and depth of character.

-- Use navy abundantly; it is our dominant color and quickly establishes university identity.
+• Use navy abundantly; it is our dominant color, and it quickly establishes university identity.

 White conveys the light that we seek to cultivate in our students.